 Foreign currency transactions during the year are translated into Hong Kong dollars at the exchange rates ruling at the transaction dates.
-Monetary assets and liabilities denominated in foreign currencies are translated into Hong Kong dollars at the foreign exchange rates ruling at the balance sheet date.
+Monetary assets and liabilities denominated in foreign currencies are translated into Hong Kong dollars at the foreign exchange rates ruling at the end of the reporting period.